Translation symmetry restoration under random unitary dynamics

 where $\sigma^{x,z}$ are Pauli matrices acting on a 2 dimensional subspace of $\mathbb{C}^q$ and $c\in\mathbb R$.
 We see that as $\ell$ increases, $\expval{\Delta_2(t)}_{\rm a}$ behaves more like a step function and details of the state are forgotten.
 Likewise, for increasing $q$ the symmetry restoration is increasingly sharp.
 The case of $\nu>2$ can be analysed following the same logic and shows similar qualitative features~\cite{Note11}.

 For finite size subsystems, memory of the initial state is retained until large times.
 This is exemplified in Fig.~\ref{fig:qme} where we again plot $\expval{\Delta_2(t)^2}_{\rm a}$ but for two choices of the parameter $c$ and Hilbert-space dimension $q=2,3$.
 We see that the initially more asymmetric state (black lines and symbols) exhibits $\epsilon$-approximate symmetry restoration \emph{before} the more symmetric state (red lines and symbols) signifying the occurrence of the quantum Mpemba effect.
-The effect is less prominent for larger $q$ and vanishes for $q\to\infty$.
+The effect is less prominent for larger $q$ and vanishes for $q\to\infty$, { which can be interpeted as the vanishing of the quantum Mpemba effect in the semi-classical limit.}

 To summarise, in this work we have studied translation symmetry restoration in random unitary circuits.
-After introducing an observable-independent framework to conduct our analysis we showed that, surprisingly, the restoration of translation symmetry only happens on time-scales proportional to the volume of the subsystem.
+After introducing an observable-independent framework to conduct our analysis we showed that, { in contrast to what is suggested by the entanglement dynamics}, the restoration of translation symmetry only happens on time-scales proportional to the volume of the subsystem.
 Moreover, we have shown that for large enough subsystems the symmetry restoration process only depends on the degree of symmetry breaking introduced by the initial state, i.e.\ the number of two-site shifts under which it is invariant, no other detail of the state is retained.
-At intermediate sizes the initial-state dependence is still visible and one can observe instances of the quantum Mpemba effect.
+At intermediate sizes the initial-state dependence is still visible and one can observe instances of the quantum Mpemba effect which, nevertheless, vanishes in both the semiclassical and scaling limits.

 Our results on the approximate symmetry restoration are in agreement with the fact that random unitary circuits form approximate unitary $k$-designs for times linear in the system size~\cite{harrow2009random, diniz2011comment, brandao2013exponential, znidaric2008exact, brown2010convergence, brandao2016local, brandao2016efficient, hunterjones2019unitary, haferkamp2022randomquantum}.
 In essence, this means that when evolving up to those times, random unitary circuits become indistinguishable from all-to-all random unitary matrices acting on the full chain (and therefore all information about the initial state is lost).
 Our setting differs from that studied in this context in that we work in the thermodynamic limit.
 However, we find that a finite subsystem looses memory of the initial state only in a time that is linear in the size of the subsystem.